Microsoft Dynamics 365 Field Service - A Walk-Through Tour

-Often the source of break / fix jobs will be when a client has reported an issue but with the emergence of the Internet of Things (IoT) these jobs could also be automatically triggered.
-For example, if a sensor monitoring an asset detects a problem a field service job can be immediately scheduled if the defined operating parameters are breached.
+Often the source of break / fix jobs will be when a client has reported an issue, but with the emergence of the Internet of Things (IoT) these jobs could also be automatically triggered.
+For example, if a sensor monitoring an asset detects a problem, a field service job can be immediately scheduled if the defined operating parameters are breached.

 In addition to field service scenarios that involve electronic devices or industrial equipment, other examples could include scheduling home care visits for elderly people, or perhaps a housing association scheduling field service jobs at one of its managed properties.

-Whatever the type of job or industry involved, field service is about getting the right person / people, with the right skills and equipment to the right job at the right time.
+Whatever the type of job or industry involved, field service is about getting the right person / people, with the right skills and equipment to the right job, at the right time.

+Client satisfaction vs resources productivity is often one of the main challenges field service organisations need to address.
 When field service teams spend more time on-site customer satisfaction might improve but this is often at the loss of productivity because fewer jobs are completed.

-Field Service for Dynamics 365 has capabilities to help field service organisations to simultaneously strengthen both metrics.
+Field Service for Dynamics 365 has capabilities to help field service organisations simultaneously strengthen both metrics.
 This is achieved through increased first time fix rates, smarter scheduling, resource optimisation and further improvements.

-Creating Field Service Work Orders
+Field Service Work Orders

 Managing Field Service Resources